SIGN UP FREE

 For example, "Which of the following statements comes closer to your thinking about the H-1B visa workers in America?"

-• H-1B visa workers are a burden on American society as they claim jobs, healthcare, and other facilities that are meant for America public.
+• H-1B visa workers are a burden on American society as they claim jobs, healthcare, and other facilities that are meant for the American public.

-• H-1B visa workers are filling the jobs that most of the American workers can perform easily.
+• H-1B visa workers fill the jobs that most American workers can perform easily.

 Good Poll Questions